 D-cycloserine is the 5-HT2a receptor, a G protein-coupled receptor and a member of the serotonin family.
 It is known for its role in mediating certain antipsychotic drugs.
 Studies have demonstrated that deceased suicidal and other depressed patients have had more 5-HT2a receptors than normal patients, indicating that the increased presence of 5-HT2a receptors may play a role in depression.

-Lurasidone (Latuda®), a 5-HT2a antagonist, is currently marketed as a tier three antipsychotic and is occasionally used in bipolar depression.
+Lurasidone (Latuda®), a 5-HT2a antagonist, is currently approved as an antipsychotic and for bipolar depression.
 However, in animal akathisia studies, it was discovered that lurasidone and other 5-HT2a antagonists have an unexpected synergistic effect with D-cycloserine, potentially enhancing the antidepressant effect while minimizing the potential psychomimetic side effects.

 The inclusion of ketamine, an FDA-approved anesthetic, in a combination treatment for acute suicidal crisis in bipolar depression is also supported by scientific research.
 Like D-cycloserine, ketamine works by targeting the NMDA receptor.
-Clinical research has demonstrated that by blocking the NMDA channel, ketamine has a nearly immediate effect on reversing depression and suicidality in people with bipolar disorder.
+Clinical research has demonstrated that by blocking the NMDA channel, ketamine rapidly reduces depression and suicidality in people with bipolar disorder.

-Despite these promising clinical findings, ketamine is not FDA-approved for the treatment of bipolar depression.
-Ketamine's anti-depressant and anti-suicidal activity is short-lived.
-Treatment of acute suicidality in bipolar patients would therefore require repeat infusions of ketamine.
+Despite these promising clinical findings, ketamine is not FDA-approved for the treatment of bipolar depression or the reduction of suicidality.
+Ketamine's antidepressant/anti-suicidal activity is short-lived.
+Treatment of bipolar depression in patients with ASIB would therefore require repeat infusions of ketamine.
 However, ketamine administration is associated with hallucinations and other psychomimetic side effects, and could require 1-2 weekly visits of the patient to a treatment center.

-NeuroRx is pursuing a strategic combination treatment approach
+NeuroRx is investigating a strategic combination treatment approach

 based on scientific rationale that supports pairing an NMDA antagonist with